Pricing Login

 • Audit and secure services across development, tests, and live environments

-Most site reliability engineers need coding experience that goes beyond simple scripts, and you should look for engineers who take a proactive approach to identify problems to build software around.
+Most site reliability engineers need coding experience beyond simple scripts, and you should look for engineers who take a proactive approach to identify problems to build software around.

 SRE: how the role is evolving

-• Despite SRE’s growth, not all IT teams have adopted or implemented SRE into their models.
-Internal growth within organizations and more space carved out for SRE teams will be the next step for greater use and adoption of SRE functionality.
+Despite SRE’s growth, not all IT teams have adopted or implemented SRE into their models.
+Internal growth within organizations and more space for SRE teams will be the next step in increasing the use and adoption of SRE functionality.

-• For a while now, SRE departments have been limited to a few specialized experts responsible for building software that solves problems.
-With increased user demands and increasingly complicated technical stacks, however, SRE teams have to cover several different areas and domains.
-This is creating a demand for SRE departments to become further segmented into individual specializations with other relevant departments.
+SRE departments have been limited to a few specialized experts responsible for building software that solves problems for a while now.
+However, with increased user demands and increasingly complicated technical stacks, SRE teams have to cover several different areas and domains.
+This demands SRE departments to further segment into individual specializations with other relevant departments.

-• SRE teams learn from their shortcomings and are looking for further risk mitigation by creating new mitigation structures based on their previous vulnerabilities.
+SRE teams learn from their shortcomings and seek further risk mitigation by creating new structures based on their previous vulnerabilities.
 SRE teams will inevitably become more dependent on maintaining quality performance, reliability, and business stability, which means risk mitigation will become a major focus in SRE’s near future.

-• SREs have a unique opportunity in influencing the user experience because of how central their role is to the optimization and stability of applications.
-Aside from application and network maintenance, SRE teams can provide valuable insights into the user experience by tracking key metrics like repeat user purchases or user abandonment rates within various points of the user journey map.
+SREs have a unique opportunity to influence the user experience because their role is central to application optimization and stability.
+In addition to application and network maintenance, SRE teams can provide valuable insights into the user experience by tracking key metrics like repeat user purchases or user abandonment rates within various points of the user journey map.

 How Sumo Logic can help

 Site reliability engineers need machine data tools like Sumo Logic to ensure the reliability and availability of their applications and various components or services in production.
-Sumo Logic provides engineers with full- stack observability tools, so they can easily gather and analyze all of the necessary logs, metrics, and traces to quickly troubleshoot and remediate issues before customers are impacted.
+Sumo Logic provides engineers with a unified platform to troubleshoot quickly and remediate issues before customers are impacted.

 Complete visibility for DevSecOps